edwardloo/Public/README.md

 # Public
-Repositories for files that are meant to show for public.
+Repositories for files that are meant for public.